-- First Street Sculpture Garden - After you cross the Walnut Street Bridge from the North Shore, take a right down 1st Street to enjoy a beautiful sculpture display beside the popular dessert destination Ice Cream Show for a sweet treat to enjoy as you check out the art.
+- First Street Sculpture Garden - After you cross the Walnut Street Bridge from the North Shore, take a right down 1st Street to enjoy a beautiful sculpture display.
+Don't forget to stop by the Ice Cream Show for a sweet treat to enjoy as you check out the art.

-- Bluff View Art District - This special Chattanooga destination has an old-time European vibe blended with the modern feel of American art.
-The beautiful art district is situated on the bluffs of the Tennessee River where you can take in the sights and sounds of downtown Chattanooga while enjoying the peaceful feeling of being taken back to another time.
-If you get the chance, stop in to Rembrandt's Coffee Shop or one of restaurants on the bluff to enjoy food made right there in the art district!
+- Bluff View Art District - This popular destination has an old-time European vibe blended with the modern feel of American art right on the bluffs overlooking the Tennessee River.
+From here, you can take in the sights and sounds of downtown Chattanooga while enjoying the peaceful feeling of being transported to another time.
+If you get the chance, stop by Rembrandt's Coffee Shop or one of restaurants on the bluff to enjoy a variety of foods made in the district.

 - River Gallery Sculpture Garden - Located within the Bluff View Art District, the River Gallery Sculpture Garden is a 2 acre outdoor exhibit featuring one of the Southeast's most impressive collections of temporary American sculptures.

 - Signal Point - This historic location atop Signal Mountain was important during the Civil War.
 Due to the high visibility, it was used to send and receive messages from one troop battalion to another.
-This 13 mile trail features beautiful waterfalls cascading along the mountain into the valley below.
-It is also dog friendly!
+This 13 mile trail features cascading waterfalls and is pet-friendly.

 - Lula Lake Trails - Lula Lake is easily one of the Chattanooga area’s most stunning natural destinations.
 Within the lake’s punchbowl formation are waters so brilliantly turquoise that, were it not for the amphitheater of sandstone ringing the bowl, one might think he or she’d been transplanted to a faraway island in the Caribbean.

-- North Chick Blue Hole - This trail runs alongside the North Chick Creek which carves out a steep gorge between Signal and Mowbray mountains, and creates a series of deep, welcoming pools along the way.
+- North Chick Blue Hole - This trail runs alongside the North Chickamauga Creek which carves out a steep gorge between Signal and Mowbray mountains.
+You'll find a series of deep, welcoming pools to cool off in along the way.

-- Nightfall - The free Nightfall Concert Series, now in its 30th season, is held every Friday night from early May through late August in the heart of downtown at Miller Plaza.
-Bring your kids, lawn chairs, pets and friends to enjoy great live music, food and an ice cold beverage in the outdoor social atmosphere of Nightfall.
+- Nightfall - Nightfall Music Series, now in its 31st season, is held every Friday night from early May through late August at Miller Plaza.
+Bring your kids, lawn chairs, pets, and friends to enjoy great live music, food, and an ice cold beverage in the heart of downtown Chattanooga.

-- Riverfront Nights - This free music series is held on Chattanooga’s beautiful riverfront every Saturday from July 15th-September 16th.
-Riverfront Nights is the perfect time to enjoy local food, drinks and great music after spending a day on the town.
+- Riverfront Nights - This free music series is held on Chattanooga’s riverfront every Saturday from July to September.
+Riverfront Nights is a great way to unwind with local food, drinks, and great music after spending a day on the town.
 Free & fee-based boat parking available.
-Come unwind with us!

-- Noontunes - If you happen to find yourself wandering around downtown around noon on Wednesdays this summer, stop by Miller Plaza for a taste of some of the areas most talented performers.
+- Noontunes - If you happen to find yourself wandering around downtown around noon on Wednesdays this fall, stop by Miller Plaza to hear live music from some of the areas most talented performers.